joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 I then came up with `immutable`, however it wasn't what you see today.
 Instead, it had the slightly confusing meaning of being a "view" over just the immutable subset of data in the target object graph.
 (This was at first limited to only `readonly` fields (in the classical C# sense) that were of a primitive type.)
 If you tried reading a non-immutable part from this view, you'd get a compiler error.
-Bizzarrely, this meant you could have an `immutable List<T>` that wasn't actually immutable.
+Bizarrely, this meant you could have an `immutable List<T>` that wasn't actually immutable.
 In hindsight, this was pretty wonky, but it got us thinking about and discussing immutability.

 Somewhere in here, we recognized the need for generic parameterization over permissions, and so we added that.